dzaridis/simplatab-machine-learning-automator/README.md

 # SIMPLATAB: **SI**mplified **M**achine **P**ipe**L**ine **A**utomator for **TAB**ular data
 ![ML Pipeline](static/images_materials/MLPipeline.png)
 ## Overview

-Simplatab is a comprehensive machine learning pipeline designed to automate the process of data bias detection, training, evaluation, and validatiion of typical ML classification models bundled with XAI shap analysis.
+- Simplatab is a comprehensive machine learning pipeline designed to automate the process of data bias detection, training, evaluation, and validatiion of typical ML classification models bundled with XAI shap analysis.
 It provides a robust framework for bias detection, feature selection, preprocessing, hyperparameter tuning, model evaluation, and XAI analysis ensuring efficient and accurate model performance.

+- Overall, Simplatab is a comprehensive platform for automated machine learning pipelines with support for both binary and multiclass classification tasks.
+This tool simplifies the process of building, training, and evaluating machine learning models through an intuitive web interface.

 ## Context

 Simplatab framework runs a complete Machine Learning Pipeline from **Data Bias assessment** to **model train** and **evaluation** and **XAI analysis** with Shap, for a variety of selectable models.
 Please navigate to the [Examples Folder](Example) where examplars Train.csv and Test.csv are given along with the outcomes after the execution of the tool

+## Features

+- **Automated Machine Learning**: Train and evaluate multiple classification models simultaneously
+- **Support for Binary and Multiclass Classification**: Automatically adapts to your dataset
+- **Comprehensive Model Evaluation**: ROC curves, precision-recall curves, confusion matrices, and more
+- **Feature Importance Analysis**: SHAP-based explainability for all models
+- **Bias Detection**: Identify and assess potential biases in your datasets
+- **Model Export**: Save trained models for deployment in other applications

-## Quickstart
+## Getting Started

+You can run the Machine Learning Automator using either Docker or as a standalone Python application.

+### Option 1: Using Docker (Recommended)
+---
+Using Docker is the easiest way to run the application without worrying about dependencies.

+#### Prerequisites

+- [Docker](https://www.docker.com/products/docker-desktop) installed on your system

+#### Steps

 1. Clone the Repository
 ```bash
 git clone https://github.com/dzaridis/simplatab-machine-learning-automator.git
 cd simplatab-machine-learning-automator